 If you want to pull out all of the stops in trying to practice your drums quietly at home, we recommend you check out our review of the Best Quiet Drum Kits on the Market.

-July 12, 2021 – removed 2 external links, removed 9 affiliate links, added 6 internal links, embedded 1 YouTube video
+July 12, 2021 – removed 2 article links, removed 9 product links, added 6 new article links, added 1 YouTube video

-June 4, 2021 – added changelog, removed 2 internal links, fixed and updated article formatting and content, added new headers, optimized content
+June 4, 2021 – removed 2 article links, fixed and updated article formatting and content, added new headers, optimized content